Abelian Duality for Generalised Maxwell Theories: The BV Formalism for Free Field Theories

 When defining a classical field theory on a manifold $X$, it's not completely clear what kind of object one should use to define the ``sheaf of fields'' of a Lagrangian field theory on $X$.
-One can build a classical field theory starting from a cochain complex of vector spaces (this is the approach used by Costello and Gwilliam \cite{CostelloGwilliam}), but this excludes the most natural treatment of many interesting non-linear examples, such as sigma models.
-It also doesn't allow for discrete data in the space of fields, for instance the choice of $G$-bundle for fields in Yang-Mills theory.
+One can build a classical field theory starting from a cochain complex of vector spaces (this is the approach used by Costello and Gwilliam \cite{Book2}).
+Many interesting examples, such as non-linear sigma models, would be better served by a formalism where the fields could take values in a space with non-trivial topology.
+We would also like to be able to include discrete data in the space of fields, for instance the choice of $G$-bundle for fields in Yang-Mills theory.
 Witten's work on abelian duality \cite{WittenAbelian} shows that this discrete invariant is necessary for the existence of duality phenomena: one sees theta functions in the partition function of an abelian gauge theory only after summing over all topological sectors.

-We'll use following definition of a classical Lagrangian field theory which, while not the most general definition possible, allows for discrete and non-linear pieces in the fields suitable for the free theories we will consider. \begin{definition} A \emph{classical Lagrangian field theory} on a manifold $X$ consists of a sheaf $\Phi$ of simplicial abelian algebraic groups on $X$ (the \emph{fields}), and a morphism of sheaves of simplicial schemes
+In this section we'll use the following definition of a classical Lagrangian field theory which, while not the most general definition possible, allows for discrete pieces in the fields suitable for the free theories we will consider.

-(the \emph{action functional}) where $\dens$ denotes the sheaf of densities on $X$, thought of as a sheaf of abelian groups. \end{definition}

-If $X$ is compact and oriented then we can integrate global densities.
-The resulting map $S \colon \Phi(X) \to \RR$ is called the \emph{action functional}.
-Similarly, we can integrate local \emph{compactly supported} sections of $\Phi$ to define a local action functional.
-In the next section I'll explain how to produce the factorisation space of classical observables from this data, but first I'll explain some ways in which one might produce such a simplicial abelian group from more na\"ive data.
+\begin{remark} All algebraic constructions with topological vector spaces in this paper take place in the context of nuclear Frech\'et spaces (or cochain complexes thereof).
+For instance, the dual space $V^\vee$ of a vector space $V$ is always the continuous dual equipped with the strong topology, and the tensor product is the completed projective tensor product. \end{remark}